 About Per-Olof Hasselgren

 In 2002, Dr. Hasselgren was recruited to the Beth Israel Deaconess Medical Center, Harvard Medical School, Boston, MA, where he was appointed Director of Endocrine Surgery and Vice Chairman for Research.
-He was also appointed Professor of Surgery at the Harvard Medical School, where he holds an endowed chair and is the George H.A.
-Clowes Professor of Surgery.
+He was also appointed Professor of Surgery at the Harvard Medical School holding the endowed chair as the George H.A.
+Clowes, Jr. Professor of Surgery.

-Dr. Hasselgren’s main clinical interest is endocrine surgery and the majority of his surgical procedures include thyroidectomies, parathyroidectomies, and adrenalectomies.
-In addition, Dr. Hasselgren performs breast and general surgery.
+During the last several years of his surgical career, Dr. Hasselgren’s main clinical interest has been endocrine surgery with the majority of his surgical procedures including thyroidectomies, parathyroidectomies, and adrenalectomies.
+In addition, Dr. Hasselgren has performed a large number of breast and general surgery procedures throughout his career.

-Dr. Hasselgren also has a long-standing interest in research.
-The main focus of his research is the molecular regulation of protein degradation in skeletal muscle during conditions characterized by muscle wasting, in particular sepsis and cancer.
+Dr. Hasselgren has had a long-standing interest in research.
+The main focus of his research has been the molecular regulation of protein degradation in skeletal muscle during conditions characterized by muscle wasting, in particular sepsis and cancer.
 He has also performed multiple studies on protein metabolism in the liver and intestinal mucosa.
-During his more than 30 years as a surgeon and scientist in the U.S., his research has been funded by a total of more than $13m, mainly through NIH grants.
+During his almost 35 years as a surgeon and scientist in the U.S., his research has been funded by a total of more than $13 million, mainly through NIH grants.